markd315/GitTutorial/README.md

 But if you've pushed it, deleting a remote copy will involve navigating to github>code>branches and deleting the desired branch.

 Another way to combine work on multiple branches is with a rebase, which does have the consequence of rewriting project history.

-As such, the golden rule is to never rebase while you have a main branch checked out, like develop, test, or master.
-The opposite is generally true for merging.
+As such, the golden rule of rebasing is the *exact opposite* of the one for merges or pull requests.
+One is to never rebase while you have a main branch checked out, like develop, test, or master.
+Always check out the feature first.

 ```
 $ git checkout <feature-branch>